Course Delivery - Syllabus

 - Generic Course Syllabus Template (for Schedule of Classes) (Word doc)

-- Detailed Course Syllabus Template (for Blackboard) (Word doc)
+- Detailed Course Syllabus Template (for Canvas) (Word doc)

 Two versions of the syllabus are essential for courses facilitated by OSU Extended Campus: